lrslab/anasfv/docs/assembly.md

 #  Mapping Assembly
 We provide the [mapping_assembly.py](#mapping_assemblypy) script to perform the entire process from reads to assembled genomes.
-In addition, we provide [download_asfv_genome.py](#download_asfv_genomepy) to download all latest ASFV genomes from NCBI, and [find_near_ref.py](#find_near_refpy) to select the ASFV genome with the most mapped reads as the reference genome.
+In addition, we provide [polish_asfv.py](#polish_asfvpy) to polish the homopolymers, [download_asfv_genome.py](#download_asfv_genomepy) to download all latest ASFV genomes from NCBI, and [find_near_ref.py](#find_near_refpy) to select the ASFV genome with the most mapped reads as the reference genome.
 ## mapping_assembly.py
 ### Description
 The task requires the ONT reads and a reference sequence.
 If a reference sequence is specified directly through the -r parameter, it will be used directly.
 Alternatively, a directory containing multiple reference sequences can also be specified through the -r parameter.
-We have provided a directory "single_fasta" containing 312 genomes on [github](https://github.com/nimua/single_fasta.git).
+We have provided a directory "single_fasta" containing 406 genomes on [github](https://github.com/nimua/single_fasta.git).
 You can also download the latest ASFV genome by executing download_asfv_genome.py.
 If a directory is specified through the -r parameter, the genome exhibiting the highest read mapping coverage among all available ASFV genomes will be selected as the reference genome.
 This reference genome was then utilized for mapping assembly of the sequenced data.
 The alignment was performed using the minimap2 aligner with the -a option, and ONT reads as input.
 A consensus sequence was generated using samtools.
-The consensus sequence was further polished using two rounds of error correction.
-First, medaka was used.
-The ONT reads and the initial consensus sequence were provided as input to the medaka_consensus program.
-Next, homopolish was utilized to perform additional error correction.
+The consensus sequence was further polished with medaka.
 ### Arguments
 | Argument name	  | Required | Description |
 | --------------  | ----- | -------- |